RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Introduction

 Deploying data randomization in countermeasures, such as masking~\cite{nikova2006threshold,gross2016domain}, is a conventional method to mitigate passive SCA attacks, as it prevents the repetition and integration of the measurements over multiple clock cycles.
 However, randomness becomes ineffective if the adversary halts the circuit or probes the circuit between two clock cycles and recovers the entire state of the circuit using attacks such as impedance analysis~\cite{monfared2023leakyohm}.
 Similar to masking, which randomizes the power consumption of the chip, one solution to mitigate the impedance leakage would be the randomization of the circuit's impedance by constantly changing the physical structure of the circuit.
-Such a moving target defense (MTD) can be realized using the partial reconfiguration features of mainstream FPGAs, as changing the placement and routing of the circuit changes the circuit's impedance.
+Such a moving target defense (MTD) can be realized using the partial reconfiguration features of mainstream FPGAs and programmable SoCs, as changing the placement and routing of the circuit changes the circuit's impedance.
 Driven by this fact, the following research questions are raised: \emph{(1) Does partial reconfiguration provide enough impedance randomness to resist impedance side-channel attacks?
-(2) Could such techniques be deployed in a scalable, modular, and efficient manner for any given target cryptographic core?}
+(2) Could such techniques be deployed in a scalable, modular, and efficient manner on top of a masked implementation of a given target cryptographic core?}